Bachelor of Psychological Science

 a.
 Identify and apply a coherent knowledge of biological theories, principles and scientific methods to understanding human behaviour

 b.
-Critically analyse of historical trends in biological psychology and their impact on understanding human behavior in diverse communities
+Critically analyse historical trends in biological psychology and their impact on understanding human behaviour in diverse communities

 c.
 Apply knowledge of biological psychology to understanding of variations and disorders of behaviour